Plugin Request Facebook (official) or Similar

 Since Dominic has already begun testing the SNAP plugin, I have no objections to using that instead of Twitter Tools+Social if it seems like that would be a better solution, but this is potentially an alternative solution.

-#13 Updated by Dominic Giglio almost 9 years ago
+#13 Updated by Dominic Giglio over 9 years ago

 I've added Social so Twitter Tools will begin working again on Sunday night after the 1.4.10 release.
 I haven't been able to dedicate as much time as I would have liked to testing SNAP (as evidenced by the number of times I've bumped this issue from milestone to milestone).
 Because Twitter Tools now relies on Social and Social appears to provide the functionality requested in this issue, I think we should give it a chance and see if it can provide the features you're looking for.
 It wouldn't make sense to add Social because it's needed by another plugin and then add SNAP to get Facebook posting when we could get it from Social.
 Two birds...one stone.